MEEPofFaith/Robotics-Tray/README.md

-### Brought to you by Matthew Peng, Kaihon Hui, and Marc Chalouhi of the Desgin & Fabrication class of 23-24.
+### Brought to you by Matthew Peng, Kaihon Hui, and Marc Chalouhi of the Design & Fabrication class of 23-24.

 ---